Employee Engagement in Healthcare: Losing Medical Staff by the Minute? Here’s How to Keep Them Happy

 • Plan and conduct lab testing ahead of the visit “to reduce time wasted on the review and follow-up of laboratory results.”

-• Give more responsibility to nurses and medical assistants “for preventive care and chronic care health coaching under physician-written standing orders.”
+• Give more responsibility to nurses and medical assistants, and professionals from medical coding companies “for preventive care and chronic care health coaching under physician-written standing orders.”

 • Create an efficient process for prescription refills to “save physicians 5 hours per week while providing better care.”